 - AWS Kinesis Data Firehose is used as the delivery method.
 For details, see the AWS Firehose pricing page.

-- AWS Config can be optionally enabled in your AWS account, and used to enrich CloudWatch metrics with custom tags and resource metadata.
+- AWS Config can be optionally enabled in your AWS account, and used to enrich CloudWatch metrics with resource metadata.
 With AWS Config, you are charged based on the number of configuration items recorded.
 See the AWS Config pricing page for details.

 - If polling integrations are enabled (instead of metric streams), New Relic uses the Amazon CloudWatch API to obtain metrics from the AWS services you monitor.
 The number of calls to the CloudWatch API increases as you enable more integrations.
 Add AWS resources to those integrations, or scale those integrations across more regions.
 This can cause requests to the CloudWatch API to exceed the 1 million free limits granted by AWS and increase your CloudWatch bill.